 Talking of positive growth, it is not surprising that a spell in prison will cause a change in personality.
 You only have to look at Philip Zimbardo’s famous Stamford Prison Experiment to see just how quickly individuals took to their various roles.
 And remember, this was an experiment, not a real prison and all the participants were aware of their pretend roles.

 So how does time spent in a real prison change a person?
 You are locked up, told what to do, you have no privacy or say on what you eat, wear or go.
 This has to have some impact.
 Prisoners have to change in order to survive, if not physically then certainly mentally.
 Craig Haney (a collaborator of Zimbardo): “few people are completely unchanged or unscathed by the (prison) experience”.

 Long-term imprisonment studies show that it ‘changes people to the core’.
 There are key factors that cause personality changes in prisoners.
 They have to be constantly on guard and show no vulnerability.
 There can be no show of emotions.
-Theirs is a life of strict routine with inflexible rules.
+Theirs is a life of strict routines with inflexible rules.